ChEB-AI/python-chebai/chebai_wiki.md

 The configs are saved in the `configs` folder.
 Each component such as training, data, model etc., has their own configuration YAML file.

 Configs Folder Structure
-- `configs\training\`: Basic trainer, callbacks, and logger configurations.
+- `configs/training/`: Basic trainer, callbacks, and logger configurations.
-- `configs\data\`: Configurations for different dataset types used in training and evaluation.
+- `configs/data/`: Configurations for different dataset types used in training and evaluation.
-- `configs\loss\`: Custom loss function configurations for training and fine-tuning.
+- `configs/loss/`: Custom loss function configurations for training and fine-tuning.
-- `configs\metrics\`: Custom configurations for evaluation metrics.
+- `configs/metrics/`: Custom configurations for evaluation metrics.
-- `configs\model\`: Configurations for different models.
+- `configs/model/`: Configurations for different models.
-- `configs\weightings\`: Weight values for different datasets used in training.
+- `configs/weightings/`: Weight values for different datasets used in training.

 For detailed information on available arguments for each module, refer to the PyTorch Lightning CLI documentation: [PyTorch Lightning for CLI Docs](https://lightning.ai/docs/pytorch/stable/cli/lightning_cli_advanced.html)